Mr. Joshua Riddle

 Joshua Riddle received both his B.A. and M.A. in History from UAH.
 His M.A. thesis, which he defended in 2016, examines the connections and disconnections between Isaac Newton's religious and natural philosophical writings.

-When he isn't advising or teaching, Joshua enjoys spending time with his wife and son, reading, and listening to Bruce Springsteen.
+When he isn't teaching, Joshua enjoys spending time with his wife and son, reading, and listening to Bruce Springsteen.
 All the while, he's drinking too much coffee.

 Curriculum Vitae